msg-programs/Audiras/README.md

 ### Settings tab:
 * Checkboxes: Should the program start on Windows startup?
 When the program is starting, start all recordings?
 When the program is run, show the window?
 * Dropdown and text field: Set recording limit
-* Save button: save settings
+* Buttons: Change directory to record into, change language (select language file "lang_xxx.txt" in /data directory)

 ## == Generated files:
-* in directory /data: settings.ini (settings file)
+* in directory /data: settings.ini (settings file), streams.txt (stream list)
-* all recorded songs go to folders named like the station inside the given directory (default: same as .jar)
+* all recorded songs go to folders named like the station inside the given directory (default: same as Audiras.bat file)

 ## == Final notes:
 * Currently only supports audio/mpeg streams